 But even just looking up north to a country that feels closer to ours, France recently and legitimately started to call itself a startup nation due to its president’s declaration of the tangible successes and promises of its entrepreneurs (e.g. Criteo, Blablacar, Withings, Sigfox, Deezer, Leetchi, etc.).

-In Morocco, there’s this widespread thought amongst actors in the emerging startup ecosystem that we’re getting closer to a point of inflexion.
+In Morocco, there’s this widespread thought amongst actors in the emerging startup ecosystem (see mapping below) that we’re getting closer to a point of inflexion.
 Then maybe now is actually the right moment to ask ourselves why and how Morocco could become a startup sation.
 The question is vast and complex, and should deserve more than the few thoughts I am nonetheless sharing on this post.

 Beyond the hip buzzword, why should Morocco become a startup nation?